Raphaaal/raphaaal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m a PhD student at Sorbonne University working jointly in the EURECOM lab and at Huawei’s Paris Research Center on Machine Learning for computer networks.
+I’m a PhD student at EURECOM working jointly at Huawei’s Paris Research Center on Machine Learning for computer networks.

 My background is in Machine / Deep Learning.
 I graduated from Dauphine University, where I was enrolled in work/study programs from BSc to MSc.
 I held several data positions in companies ranging from start-ups to large corporations.